top of page

 Capital raising and net and gross AUM growth year-over-year, new commitment trends, investor composition by investor type, dry powder and leverage use, acquisition & disposition volumes and revenues, development pipeline.

-Just over 93% of firms have offices in the US, while 29% of firms are global and 23% have offices respectively in Continental Europe and Asia.
-The median firm had gross AUM of $7 billion, and managed 10 active funds.
-More than fournin 10 managers were diversified, while one quarter were core managers and one third high yield managers.
+Just over 95% of firms have offices in the US, while 38% of firms are global and 28% have offices in Continental Europe and 27% have offices in Asia.
+The median firm had gross AUM of $8 billion, and managed 11 active funds.
+Close to four out of 10 managers were diversified, while one quarter were core managers and one third high yield managers.

 2025 update: